AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 Before the app renders, the [`ModelManager`](/help/implementing/developing/hybrid/blueprint.md#pagemodelmanager) needs to be initialized to handle the creation of the AEM `ModelStore`.

-This needs to be done within the `src/index.js` file of your application or wherever the rendering of application to root node is done.
+This needs to be done within the `src/index.js` file of your application or wherever the root of the application is rendered.

 For this, we can use `initializationAsync` API provided by the `ModelManager`.

-The following screenshot shows enabling initialization of the `ModelManager` in a simple React application.
+The following screenshot shows how to enable initialization of the `ModelManager` in a simple React application.
 The only constraint is that `initializationAsync` needs to be called before `ReactDOM.render()`.

 ![Initialize ModelManager](assets/external-spa-initialize-modelmanager.png)